 - Take your first steps towards a successful career in the Civil Service.

-- Spend 20% of your contracted working hours dedicated to your apprenticeship learning.
+- Spend 6 hours per week dedicated to your apprenticeship learning.

-- Receive coaching and support throughout the apprenticeship and further placement from a dedicated Talent Coach, the DfT Talent Team, an apprentice buddy and senior mentor.
+- Receive coaching and support throughout the apprenticeship and further placements from a dedicated Talent Coach, the DfT Talent Team, an apprentice buddy and senior mentor.

 - Join the department as part of an established cohort so you have a ready-made network of peers to support you through your apprenticeship learning and broader development.

 What support can I expect during my time on the programme?